nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/manhattan.md

 In our graph, haplotypes in four parts of the genome (chromosome 2, 5, 28 and X) are found to be associated with an increased occurrence of the yellow coat color phenotype.

-The top associated mutation is a nonsense SNP in MC1R (c.916C>T) known to control pigment production.
+The top associated mutation is a nonsense SNP in the gene MC1R known to control pigment production.
+The MC1R allele encoding yellow coat color contains a single base change (from C to T) at the 916th nucleotide.